 We’ve covered a lot of information in this guide, so don’t feel overwhelmed about case interviews.
 It takes time to become comfortable and proficient.

-When you’re ready to take consulting interview preparation seriously, enroll in our One Week Case Interview Online Course.
+When you’re ready to take your consulting interview preparation to the next level, try our Comprehensive Case Interview Online Course.

 - 20 full-length cases based on real interviews

-I’ve consolidated hundreds of hours of information into a one-week course that can be completed in 10 - 15 hours.
-Let me save you time by teaching you only the most effective strategies.
+This is the only resource you need to nail your case interviews.
+I’ve consolidated hundreds of hours of information into a comprehensive course that can be completed at your own pace.
+Save yourself time by learning only the most effective strategies.